13 Dangerous Side Effects Of Cilantro

 Woman experiencing chest pain as a side effect of consuming cilantro

 Though a little uncommon, some may experience chest pain after eating excessive amounts of cilantro.
-It not only causes extreme discomfort, but can also become chronic over time.
+Anecdotal evidence suggests that it not only causes extreme discomfort but can also become chronic over time.
 Therefore, make sure that you consult your doctor before increasing the quantity of the herb in your daily diet.

 7. Skin Sensitivity